Getting off methadone can be difficult. When done properly, however, switching from methadone to Suboxone can make for a smart transition plan.

 When it comes to switching from methadone to Suboxone, there’s a lot of misinformation floating around.
 The most important thing to understand is that this process takes time.
 You can’t simply stop taking methadone one day and begin taking Suboxone the next.
 By working closely with your prescribing clinician and support team, you can develop a transition a plan and set realistic expectations that set you up for success.

-In order to transition to Suboxone, you must first taper your dose of methadone.
+Before you transition to Suboxone, you have to taper your dose of methadone.
 A study published in the Journal of Addiction Medicine found transfer is “…feasible in outpatient settings for those transferring from methadone doses below 50 mg.”
-However, most experts agree it’s best to taper down to around 30 mg per day.
-The taper should be done slowly; reducing methadone by more than 5 mg a week is not recommended.
+However, most experts agree it’s best to taper down to around 30 mg of methadone per day.
+The taper process should always be individualized so it works best for you.

 You’ll need to be in a moderate state of withdrawal before taking your very first dose of Suboxone.
 In truth, this is usually the most difficult part of the transition process.
 It’s where many people throw up their hands and abandon all hope of transitioning from methadone to Suboxone.
 But when it’s done correctly, waiting for signs of moderate withdrawal before starting Suboxone makes a huge difference in the transition and your overall treatment success.